ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 Sosreport is an extensible, portable, support data collection tool primarily aimed at Linux distributions and other UNIX-like operating systems.
-This tool is mission critical for Canonical to support UA (Ubuntu Advantage) customer, partners and community.
+This tool **is mission critical for Canonical to support UA (Ubuntu Advantage) customer, partners and community**.
 Sosreport is also widely used by other third party vendors.

 -  Upstream reference: